 A solid and more modernized pick

-The job of an emulator is essentially to pretend to be the hardware of a particular system so that software (in this case, video games) from that system can be played on modern hardware.
-Dolphin specifically emulates Nintendo GameCube and Wii consoles.
-Beyond simply playing these games, Dolphin actually provides certain enhancements to your emulation experience, such as graphical improvements.
-Dolphin can run games from the original discs or from a ROM dump of that game, however the developers are very clear that acquiring ROMS of games you don't own is illegal, and that even creating ROMs of games you do own is questionable.
+The job of an emulator is essentially to pretend to be the hardware of a particular system so that software — in this case, video games — from that system can be played on modern hardware.
+Dolphin Emulator specifically emulates Nintendo GameCube and Wii consoles.
+Beyond allowing you to simply play these games, this free-to-play program also provides certain enhancements to your emulation experience, such as graphical and technical improvements.